-Chromebooks with the right stuff inside now are able to install and run a complete Linux experience with the KDE desktop without giving up the Chrome OS on the same device.
+Chromebooks with the right stuff inside are now able to install and run a complete Linux experience with the KDE desktop without giving up the Chrome OS on the same device.
 It is not yet flawless, but it does create a hybrid computing platform that lets Linux and Android apps coexist on top of the Chrome OS.

 I do not mean flashing the Galium OS distribution as a replacement for Chrome OS.
 I have done that on an end-of-life early Chromebook with usable results.
 However, I mean running a complete Linux graphical environment with the KDE desktop.
 This adds to the existing use of Android apps all in separate containers on top of Chrome OS on a single Chromebook.